trystan-geoffre/Deep-Learning-TF/README.md

 <br>

-This marks the conclusion of the repository on teh Deep Learning Exploration with TensorFlow.
+This marks the conclusion of the repository on the Deep Learning Exploration with TensorFlow!
 For those interested in exploring another complex project with the use of TensorFlow, I would invite you to visit the repository <a href="https://github.com/trystan-geoffre/Trading-AI-TensorFlow/tree/master"> Trading AI using TensorFlow</a> to witness the application of Deep Learning in stock prediction.